Whatever you are writing, you are in e-publishing

 - 7. Sell your skills

-Forget all about the romantic past
+Forget all about the writer of the romantic past

 It might be romantic or wishful thinking about days gone by, but it is certainly not indicative of a writer today.